-Seeing the magical moment when your kids see the brightly colored eggs hidden (often in plain sight) is a special thing for any parent.
+Seeing that magical moment when your kids see the brightly colored eggs hidden (often in plain sight) is a special thing for any parent.
 But what happens when your kid opens the Easter eggs only to find a boat load of candy?

 And then, all bets are off.
 The children you once knew will have transformed into candy-crazed kids who would have been better off without any candy at all.

 Before you stuff candy in each of those plastic Easter eggs, read this list to see how you can replace the candy with other items your kids will love!

-This will work best for younger kids.
+These will work best for younger kids.
 Cut out stickers from the sheets so that they fit in the Easter eggs.
-We did this last year with my toddlers and they loved it.
-Stickers everywhere!
+We do this every year, my kids are now 6 and 4 and they still love stickers.

 Coins in Easter eggs are a hit with kids.
-They make a rattling noise when you shake them, and it’s a great opportunity to teach your kids about money.
+They make a rattling noise when you shake them, and it's a great opportunity to teach your kids about money.
 Show them how to save up for something they want at the store.
 I love these save/spend/share blocks to help teach them about categories for money.

 Kids love spending time with you.
 Put something symbolic in the Easter egg that represents a fun activity you can do with them and explain it to them when they open it.

-We searched the yard for the rocks and then brought them all inside for “prize time”.
-Whoever found the “1” rock, got to pick a prize from a bucket (or pile) first.
-Then it moved to “2” and so on.
+We searched the yard for the rocks and then brought them all inside for "prize time".
+Whoever found the "1" rock, got to pick a prize from a bucket (or pile) first.
+Then it moved to "2" and so on.
 You can replicate this with eggs by placing numbered papers inside each egg.
-Tell the kids to hold onto their numbers and they’ll get their prizes later.
-Young and old kids will find this exciting!
+Tell the kids to hold onto their numbers and they'll get their prizes later.
+Young and old kids will find this game exciting!